junxit/us-congress-bills-119/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Protect Our Communities from DUIs Act”.
+This Act may be cited as the “Jeremy and Angel Seay and Sergeant Brandon Mendoza Protect Our Communities from DUIs Act of 2025”.

 ## § 2.
 Inadmissibility and deportability related to driving while intoxicated or impaired